ngnquanq/ngnquanq.github.io/_pages/about.md

   - /about.html
 ---

-### 🧬 Visionary Fusion in Finance and Data Science
+This is where I share my thoughts and knowledge, seamlessly blending languages, switching between Vietnamese and English.

-📈 Researching the intersection of fintech, data science, and finance.
+## Research Endeavors 📈

-### 🎓 Mastering the Blend: Data Science & Finance Double Major
+I'm delving into the fascinating intersection of fintech, data science, and finance, exploring the latest trends and innovations.

-📊 Currently pursuing a double major in data science and finance.
+## Academic Pursuits 📊

-### 🌐 Beyond Academia: Math, Philosophy, and Running Enthusiast
+Currently, I'm on the academic journey of pursuing a double major in data science and finance.
+The exciting world of numbers and algorithms awaits!

-📚 Exploring interests in mathematics and philosophy while maintaining a passion for running.
+## Beyond Academia 📚

-# Selected Experience
+Away from the academic hustle, I find joy in exploring the realms of mathematics and philosophy.
+And when not immersed in books, you'll likely find me passionately running towards new challenges.

-Blank
+Stay tuned for more insights and adventures!